rust-lang/rust/docs/dev/style.md

 };
 ```

-**Rationale:** like blocks, single-use variables are a cognitively cheap abstraction, as they have access to all the context.
+**Rationale:** Like blocks, single-use variables are a cognitively cheap abstraction, as they have access to all the context.
 Extra variables help during debugging, they make it easy to print/view important intermediate results.
-Giving a name to a condition in `if` expression often improves clarity and leads to a nicer formatted code.
+Giving a name to a condition inside an `if` expression often improves clarity and leads to nicely formatted code.

 ## Token names